teamhanko/hanko/README.md

 With most devices now shipping with passkey support and biometric sensors like Touch ID, Face ID, and Windows Hello, a truly fascinating login experience is enabled that has the potential to replace passwords for good.
 Hanko is built for that shift.

-**Build your passkey login in just 5 minutes – with a few lines of code – and never look back.**
+**Build your passkey-powered auth stack with a few lines of code – and never look back.**

 # Architecture
 The main building blocks of the Hanko project are